hindu-comm/weblogs/manasataramgini/2016/11/2016-11-24_the-professors-war.md

 Vidrum: “I have something really bad to tell you.”
 Vidrum then conveyed to Sharvamanyu the strange situation regarding Meghana
-Sharvamanyu: “What\! that is disturbing indeed\!
+Sharvamanyu: “What! that is disturbing indeed!
 Did Meghana not have something to do with the GG foundation?”
 Vidrum: “Well that’s why I find this all disturbing.
 She was indeed a legal assistant for the said foundation.
 Though I had no clue what the